gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/installation-guide-migration/README.md

 ### Docker

-Docker images for Gravitee.io APIM have been renamed to follow the same conventions as the others Gravitee.io modules.
+Docker images for Gravitee APIM have been renamed to follow the same conventions as the others Gravitee modules.

-In the case of Gravitee.io APIM, all the images have been prefixed by `-apim`.
+In the case of Gravitee APIM, all the images have been prefixed by `-apim`.

 For example, for the API gateway `graviteeio/gateway` has been replaced by `graviteeio/apim-gateway`.